quackduck/devzat/Admin's Manual.md

 #### Using the Slack integration

 Devzat supports a bridge to Slack.
 You'll need Slack bot token so Devzat can post to and receive messages from Slack.
 Follow the guide [here](https://api.slack.com/authentication/basics) to get your token and add a Slack app to your workspace.
-Ensure it has read and write scopes. (feel free to make a [new issue](/issues) if something doesn't work).
+Ensure it has read and write scopes.

 Add your bot token to your integration config file.
 The `prefix` key defines what messages from Slack rendered in Devzat will be prefixed with.
 Find the channel ID of the channel you want to bridge to with a right-click on it in Slack.